 The wines made from the Marion vineyard are labelled as part of the Adelaide G.I (geographical indication), but Mungall says Patritti also labels them as hailing from Marion “to try and make the consumer aware that they are made from grapes grown in an urban area as the Adelaide geographical region is large and also includes rural vineyards”.

-The winemaker has recognised that urban vineyards are an endangered breed that can come under threat from urban expansion, but adds that, so far, Patritti’s site is safe and sound.
+The winemaker has recognised that urban vineyards are an endangered breed that can come under threat from urban expansion, but adds that, so far, the historic Marion vineyard sites are safe and sound.

-“Being part of open/recreational areas, the three remaining sites [including two sites in McLaren Vale] have survived development and are not under threat at this point in time.
+“Being part of open/recreational areas, the three remaining sites [including two additional lesser known sites at Oaklands Estate Reserve and Warriparinga] have survived development and are not under threat at this point in time.